danpops/Calculator/README.md

 # Calculator Java Application
-Java calculator application developed in one file.
+Multiline calculator application with clear all/clear last buttons.
+Created all in one java file.

 ## Installation